 It was either filled with water or set up with sharp wooden stakes.
 Consequently, any army marching upon a castle first had to contend with this formidable type of defense before gaining access to the castle walls.

 As the enemy attempted to swim through the water or ride through the wooden stakes, the defenders on the castle walls would rain down missiles and pick off many of them before they could reach castle walls.

-By putting a huge ditch between the castle and the enemy, the moat first stopped the direct assault of an enemy.
+By putting a huge ditch between the castle and the enemy, the moat first stopped the direct assault of the enemy.

 As the enemy attempted to cross the moat, the castle defenders could take advantage of their superior position and rain down arrows and other missiles.

-Since the moat was typically accompanied by a drawbridge, the only way for an attacker to gain access was to scale the walls, and a moat made it very hard for the enemy to do so by using conventional means such as scaling ladders.
+Since the moat was typically accompanied by a drawbridge, the only way for an attacker to gain access was to scale the walls, and a moat made it almost impossible for the enemy to do so by using conventional means such as scaling ladders.